 No short- or long-term direct or indirect impacts on navigation are anticipated from implementation of the recommended plan.
-Jamaica Bay's navigation channels were viewed in

-GIS along with the project alignments of the Recommended Plan.
-The navigation channels are in proximity to the Recommended Plan elements near the Mid-Rockaway HFFRRF project located at Arverne.
-The nearest point from the navigation channel to the Mid-Rockaway Arverne HFFRRF project is roughly 350 feet.
+Jamaica Bay's navigation channels were viewed in GIS along with the project alignments of the Recommended Plan.
+The navigation channels are in proximity to the Recommended Plan elements at two locations: near the Mid-Rockaway HFFRRF project located at Arverne; and near the Motts Basin North HFFRRF project.
+The nearest point from the navigation channel to the Mid-Rockaway Arverne HFFRRF project is roughly 350 feet, and the nearest point from the navigation channel to the Motts Basin North HFFRRF project is approximately 550 feet.
 With or without implementation of the recommended plan, commercial or recreational vessel usage of Jamaica Bay, including the Federal Navigation Channel, would be maintained to support baseline conditions or future projected conditions.

 The rock sills as part of the HFFRRF will be located in the near shore environment and are not anticipated to have an adverse effect on recreational navigation.
 The rock sills are designed to be higher than the MHHW, and as such will be visible throughout an average tidal cycle; thus, minimizing risk to recreational boating traffic.
-Navigation markers will be considered during PED if further analysis indicates that the rock sills underwater components are a hazard to recreational boaters.
 In fact, the rock sills will enhance in water structure and potentially provide direct benefits to fish.
 As such, the rock sills could have direct benefits to recreational fishing.
-Further analysis and refinement of the rock sills will be undertaken during PED.